 To mitigate any doubt, when choosing a SaaS access control platform, look for one that is SOC 2 Type 2 certified.
 A SOC 2 Type 2 certification indicates that an organization’s internal controls are sufficient to safeguard customer data.
 SOC 2 Type 2 reports are issued by independent third-party CPA auditing firms and include descriptions of the controls in place, the tests performed to assess them, the results of those tests, and a general evaluation of the controls’ designs and effectiveness.
 The areas that auditors assess include security, availability, processing integrity, confidentiality, and/or privacy, and audits are performed annually.

-In addition to verifying data security measures through a SOC 2 Type 2 certification, SaaS-based access control solutions that store only required data and only for as long as is necessary can help mitigate the risk of unauthorized data access or use.
+In addition to verifying data security measures through a SOC 2 Type 2 certification, SaaS-based solutions that store only required data and only for as long as is necessary can help mitigate the risk of unauthorized data access or use.
 For instance, Immuta stores just the metadata needed to make policy enforcement decisions, and holds customer data for only as long as its services are requested.

-Finally, as with any other data platform investment, it’s critical that the SaaS access control solution you choose is able to migrate an existing on-prem deployment to SaaS if necessary, and that it easily integrates with the rest of your data stack.
+Finally, as with any other data platform investment, it’s critical that the SaaS security solution you choose is able to migrate an existing on-prem deployment to SaaS if necessary, and that it easily integrates with the rest of your data stack.
 Modernizing and connecting technologies across your data ecosystem is a best practice for ensuring you’re able to maximize the value of your cloud data.

 How are modern teams implementing SaaS and achieving scalable, dynamic, and secure success?

 For organizations like Pumpjack Dataworks, which enables customers like the NBA’s Dallas Mavericks to efficiently manage customer data, the ability to provide real-time access to data without sacrificing security made the decision to adopt Immuta’s SaaS data security deployment an easy one.